Citizenship and Integration Grant Program

 Nearly $9.9 Million Awarded to Expand Citizenship Preparation Programs for Permanent Residents in 21 States

 On Sept.
 17, 2013, U.S. Citizenship and Immigration Services (USCIS) announced the award of nearly $9.9 million in grants designed to prepare permanent residents for citizenship.
 Under this program, 40 immigrant-serving organizations from 21 states will receive federal funding to support citizenship preparation services for permanent residents through September 2015.

 This is the fifth year USCIS has awarded competitive grant funding to immigrant-serving organizations to support citizenship preparation efforts.
-During the first three years of the program, USCIS awarded a total of $33 million through 182 grants to immigrant-serving organizations.
+Since 2009, USCIS has awarded a total of $33 million through 182 grants to immigrant-serving organizations.
 To date, these organizations have provided citizenship preparation services to more than 66,000 permanent residents in 31 states and the District of Columbia.
 USCIS anticipates an additional 31,000 permanent residents will receive citizenship preparation services by September 2015.1

 Under this year’s program, grant recipients will offer citizenship instruction to prepare permanent residents for the civics and English components of the naturalization test, and naturalization application services within the scope of the authorized practice of immigration law.
 The period of performance for the grants is two years.

 Recipients are public or private nonprofit organizations with recent experience providing citizenship instruction and naturalization application services to permanent residents.
 They include public school systems, community and faith-based groups, adult education organizations, and literacy and training organizations.